-J. Robert Abraham is a senior associate in the Litigation Department and a member of the Commercial Litigation, Healthcare, and Antitrust Practice Groups.
+J. Robert Abraham is a senior associate in the Litigation Department and a member of the Commercial Litigation, Antitrust, and Healthcare & Life Sciences Practice Groups.
 His practice focuses on complex commercial litigation, including consumer and shareholder class actions, antitrust litigation, government litigation, and contractual disputes.
 He has broad-based experience representing a wide variety of sophisticated clients, including those in the technology, financial, asset management, pharmaceutical, media and energy industries.

 Mr. Abraham joined Debevoise in 2010.
-He received his J.D. from Columbia Law School in 2010, where he was a James Kent Scholar, served as senior editor of the Columbia Law Review, and won the Young B. Smith Prize (awarded for excellence in the study of torts).
-Mr. Abraham graduated from Cornell University in 2007 with a Bachelor of Arts in History and Economics.
+He received his J.D. from Columbia Law School in 2010, where he was a James Kent Scholar, served as senior editor of the Columbia Law Review and won the Young B. Smith Prize (awarded for excellence in the study of torts).
+Mr. Abraham graduated from Cornell University in 2007 with a Bachelor of Arts in Economics and History.

 He is the author of "Saving Buckley: Creating a Stable Campaign Finance Framework," 110 Colum.
 L. Rev. 1078 (2010).